 Many ‘antidepressant’ drugs on the market today, are prescribed with the intention of increasing levels of active serotonin – the so called ‘happiness hormone’ – circulating in the brain.
 Unfortunately (and not for biologically inexplicable reasons) they have been associated with increased suicide rates among users.
 Coffee is protective.

-Coffee seems to act in what could reasonably be described as the opposite direction – improving metabolic function and lowering exposure to serotonin – hence it is probably not a coincidence that regular coffee drinkers are known to have a low incidence of suicide.
+Coffee seems to act in what could reasonably be described as the opposite direction – improving overall metabolic function, lowering exposure to excess serotonin – and this is likely an important part of the reason why regular coffee drinkers are known to have a reduced incidence of suicide.

 Serotonin is closely tied to the regulation of emotion, and excess serotonin has been demonstrated to interfere with thyroid function, reducing metabolic rate, impeding brain function, thereby potentially promoting symptoms of anxiety and depression, including learned helplessness and despair.